microsoft/pg_paxos/README.md

 ## Internal Table Replication UDFs

-The following functions are called automatically when using table replications when a query is performed, but may be useful for understanding the internals of pg_paxos.
+The following functions are called automatically when using table replications when a query is performed.
+We show how to call them explicitly to clarify the internals of pg_paxos.

 The paxos_apply_log function executes all SQL queries in the log for a given group that have not yet been executed up to and including round number max_round_num: